oberhamsi/ringo-webtutorial/mds/actions.md

         });
     };

-In the skin we will now access the "posts" array from the context and render a subskin for each post.
+The skin can now access the "posts" array from the context and we will write the necessary view logic to render each post.

+This is a very simple action.
+Later we will look at an action in the admin section of the Blog which creates Posts.
+It will have to deal with the [Request](http://ringojs.org/api/master/ringo/webapp/request) object which is passed to every action as the first parameter `req`.

 See the next section for what happens in the skin.